 - In Unbreakable, David discovers his invulnerability after surviving a horrific train wreck unharmed.
 Turns out his mentor, Elijah, was behind it because of this trope; he has caused many disasters in order to find someone like David.

 - There are several examples in X-Men: First Class.
-First, in a case of Die Then Fly, Dr. Schmidt threatens to shoot Erik Lehnsherr's mother unless he figures out how to use his power to move a coin.
+First, Dr. Schmidt threatens to shoot Erik Lehnsherr's mother unless he figures out how to use his power to move a coin.
 Erik is unable to do so until after Schmidt kills his mother, the pain of which triggers his abilities.
 Later, Erik takes this approach during Banshee's flying attempts (though given that Banshee's costume contained metal, he could easily have caught him if it didn't work).
 Later, Alex Summers grasps his energy-blasting ability just as he needs to.

-- The film version of Fantastic Four also has this.
+- Fantastic Four also has this.
 Johnny has been trying to master flight ever since he got his powers (with no one really believing he can do it), when Doom fires a heat-seeking missile at the Baxter Building he leaps off the edge to try and lure it away and right before he splatters all over the pavement he finally nails it.

 - Gully Foyle of Alfred Bester's classic SF novel The Stars My Destination suddenly can "jaunt" (teleport) much further than anyone has managed before when he is marooned in space — and then gets really ticked off.